SciRooPlot/SciRooPlot/README.md

   // if you leave out the xy pad coordinates, the framework will try to auto-place the legend without overlapping your data or the axes plot[1].AddLegend();

+  // in a similar way you can add a text box to your plot plot[1].AddText("my important description spanning // over two lines");
+  // or
+  plot[1].AddText(0.2, 0.9, "this is // where I // want my text");
+  // by default " // " is used as a delimiter between multiple lines

   // to modify the axis titles, offsets, ranges, etc of a pad, just do the following plot[1]["Y"].SetTitle("my y axis tilte with meaning");